www.swap-bot.com

 • I prefer to avoid artificial sweeteners as much as possible, so on the whole, I'd rather have the 'normal' version of foods and drinks than the 'diet' version.

-• I don't wear make-up, nail polish, lip gloss or similar products, nor do I wear earrings.
+• I'm not into really 'girly' things.
+I don't wear make-up, nail polish, lip gloss or similar products, nor do I wear earrings.

-• although I make ATCs and do other papercrafts, I don't use ephemera or stickers much, or other people's stamped images
+• although I make ATCs and do other papercrafts, I don't use ephemera or stickers much, or other people's stamped images.

-Other Favourites
+Other stuff

 I'm not sure how useful it is to list these as I don't usually join the kind of swaps to which they are relevant, but as it seems to be expected, here they are ...